Ata Bey al-Ayyubi: Life

 Relations between the Bloc and the French deteriorated sharply in 1936, and Bloc leaders called on the nation to go on strike.
 The strike crippled commercial life, while hundreds of Syrians were arrested or beaten by the French Army.
 The ordeal, which lasted for sixty days, embarrassed France before the international community.
 Fearing that the 60-day strike would spread to French colonies in North Africa, the French government promised to address Syrian grievances, and invited a senior Bloc delegation for independence talks in Paris, France.

-While the Bloc discussed Syria's future, the pro-French cabinet of Prime Minister Taj al-Din al-Hasani was dissolved, and the French High Commissioner, Comte Henri de Martel, asked Al-Ayyubi to form an independent transition government to supervise state affairs.
+While the Bloc discussed Syria's future, the pro-French cabinet of Prime Minister Taj al-Din al-Hasani was dissolved, and the French High Commissioner, Damien de Martel, asked Al-Ayyubi to form an independent transition government to supervise state affairs.
 The new prime minister managed to form a coalition cabinet that included elements from the National Bloc and the pro-French movement.
 When the Bloc returned from France in September 1936, Al-Ayyubi resigned from office, having served for 10-months as prime minister.
 With the Bloc President Hashim al-Atassi, Al-Ayyubi declared an end to the 60-day strike and announced the Bloc's victory in reaching an agreement with France that guaranteed independence for Syria over a 25-year period.
 This agreemend was ratified by the Syrians but later refused by the French, who feared losing an important colony in the Arab world if World War II broke out in Europe.
-In March 1943, during World War II, the French General Charles de Gaulle led an Allied offensive into Syria to defeat the Vichy forces stationed in Damascus.
+In March 1943, during World War II, the French General Charles de Gaulle led an Allied offensive in Syria to defeat the Vichy forces stationed in Damascus.
 Al-Ayyubi became prime minister for another transition period and also appointed himself Minister of Foreign Affairs, Defense and Interior.
 He supervised presidential elections and left office in August 1943 when President Shukri al-Quwatli came to power.
 He resigned from political life but was honored by the National Bloc when independence was achieved in April 1946.
 He was hailed as a moderate and a dedicated nationalist.

 He is most remembered in Damascus today because of his great palace in the Afif neighborhood and a street named in his honor.